Business Grant Case Studies

 -

-Will Davies, stonemason - dust extractor
+Will Davies (Brockwood, Alresford), stonemason - dust extractor

 Will Davies, former head stonemason at Winchester Cathedral, received a grant from the Rural England Prosperity Fund, to help with the purchase of a dust extractor for his workshop.